Opening up about how I stopped self-harming, and what’s happened since.

 Part of the reason I can’t say how I’m better is that the biggest reasons that I engaged in self-harm still exist.
 I will always have a mental illness, and I am still living a life filled with grief from losing the person who meant the most to me.

 My life improved when I learned better coping mechanisms, such as deep diving into my inner thoughts and feelings through journaling.
-So, in that sense, yes, I guess I am happier and lighter now that I’ve stopped.
+So, in that sense, yes, I guess I am happier and lighter now that I’ve stopped, but I still have bad days occasionally.

 Self-harm is dangerous